HL7/fhir-medmorph/input/pagecontent/provisioning.md

 #### Machine Processable Events, Conditions, and Actions

-MedMoprh Knowledge Artifacts which are built using ECA rules have to be machine processable (structurally and semantically) to reduce provider burden.
+MedMorph Knowledge Artifacts which are built using ECA rules have to be machine processable (structurally and semantically) to reduce provider burden.
 In addition, the Knowledge Artifacts have to be generalized to accommodate multiple use cases specified in Content IGs.

 MedMorph has defined a list of named events that typically occur in clinical workflows based on which notifications can be performed.
 MedMorph Content IGs will select events from the documented [Named Events](ValueSet-us-ph-triggerdefinition-namedevent.html) to start any MedMorph reporting workflow.
 Typically named events occur due to updates to patient data within a Data Source.
-The named events are eventually intended to be FHIR Subscription Topics once FHIR subscriptions get implemented in the Data Sources.
-The HDEA subscribes to these [Subscription Topics](ValueSet-us-ph-triggerdefinition-namedevent.html) and will get notified when the corresponding events occur in the workflows.
+The named events are eventually intended to be FHIR Subscription Topics once FHIR subscriptions get implemented in the Data Source.
+The HDEA subscribes to these [Subscription Topics](ValueSet-us-ph-triggerdefinition-namedevent.html) and will get notified when the corresponding events occur in the workflow.

 Once the HDEA receives notifications for a specific Named Event via FHIR Subscriptions, the HDEA will evaluate the data according to the conditions specified in the Knowledge Artifact.
 If conditions are met then the actions will be executed as per the ECA rules in the Knowledge Artifact.
 If conditions are not met actions will not be executed.
 To describe machine processable conditions, FHIR Expressions are used.
 MedMorph will use [FHIR Path](https://www.hl7.org/fhir/fhirpath.html) expressions or [CQL](https://cql.hl7.org/) expressions.

-The Actions that can be executed are based on the different use cases considered for MedMorph architecture.
+The Actions that can be executed are based on the different use cases considered for the MedMorph RA.
 MedMorph Content IGs will select actions from the documented [List of PlanDefinition Actions](ValueSet-us-ph-plandefinition-action.html) during the creation of the Knowledge Artifact.
 The execution sequence of the various actions can be visualized as shown in Figure 6.3 below.

 {% include img.html img="ActionSequence.svg" caption="Figure 6.3 - Action Execution Steps" %}